Remark on Faltings theorem: Introduction

 Let $k$ be a number field and let $V(k)$ be a projective variety over the field $k$.
 Consider a $C^*$-algebra $M_n(\mathscr{A}_{V(k)})$ consisting of the $n\times n$ matrices with the entries in $\mathscr{A}_{V(k)}$, see [Blackadar 1986] \cite[p.
 16]{B} for the details.
 It follows from the K-theory of $\mathscr{A}_{V(k)}$, that the $C^*$-algebra $M_n(\mathscr{A}_{V(k)})$ is simple, see lemma \ref{lm3.1}.
 Denote by $K$ an extension of the field $k$ obtained by adjoining the roots of all polynomials of degree $n$ over $k$.
 Our main results can be stated as follows. \begin{theorem} Projective variety $V(k)$ is $K$-isomorphic to a projective variety $V'(k)$ if and only if

 \end{theorem} \begin{remark} Roughly speaking, theorem \ref{thm1.1} says that the isomorphisms of the $C^*$-algebra $M_n(\mathscr{A}_{V(k)})$ preserve the $K$-rational points on the variety $V(k)$. \end{remark} \begin{corollary} Projective variety $V(k)$ is $k$-isomorphic ($\mathbf{C}$-isomorphic, resp.) to a projective variety $V'(k)$ if and only if the Serre $C^*$-algebra $\mathscr{A}_{V(k)}$ is isomorphic (Morita equivalent, resp.) to the Serre $C^*$-algebra $\mathscr{A}_{V'(k)}$. \end{corollary} \begin{remark} An independent proof of corollary \ref{cor1.3} using the Galois cohomology can be found in \cite{Nik1}.
-Our current proof is more elegant and follows from (\ref{eq1.1}) and an analog of the Zariski's Lemma for the algebra $\mathscr{A}_{V}$ (lemma \ref{lm3.2}). \end{remark} The paper is organized as follows.
+Our current proof is more elegant and follows from (\ref{eq1.1}) and an analog of the Zariski's Lemma for the algebra $\mathscr{A}_{V}$ (lemma \ref{lm3.2}). \end{remark} \begin{corollary} If $\mathscr{C}(k)$ is a curve of genus $g\ge 2$, then the set of its $k$-points is finite. \end{corollary} The paper is organized as follows.
 The preliminary facts can be found in Section 2.
 Theorem \ref{thm1.1} and corollary \ref{cor1.3} are proved in Section 3.
-An application of corollary \ref{cor1.3} to the Faltings Theorem is considered in Section 4.
+Section 4 contains proof of corollary \ref{cor1.5}.